lilliCao/android-basic/README.md

-### This is all projects of the courses "Android Basic" from Google and Udacity
+### This is all projects of the course "Android Basic" from Google and Udacity
 ### Feel free to clone and try the code.
 ### Let me know if i did any mistake or if I can improve something:)
 Cheer